pile of books on a table

 The Library accepts appropriate book donations from on-campus individuals and groups.
 Magazine and journal donations from on-campus individuals or groups are only accepted to fill gaps in the existing periodicals collection.
 Donations from the general public are not accepted.

 Decisions to accept donations will be based on relevance to the Library's mission of supporting the MSU Billings academic curriculum.
-Those interested in donating materials should be directed to contact the Collection Development Librarian, who will assess the suitability of the materials for our collection prior to any items being brought to the library.
+Those interested in donating materials are directed to contact the appropriate liaison librarian, who will assess the suitability of the materials for our collection prior to any items being brought to the library.
 The Library reserves the right to include donated materials in the collection, donate to charitable causes, recycle, or discard as needed.
 The Library will provide a Letter of Acknowledgment to donors indicating the number of items donated.
 Fixing the specific value of donated materials for tax purposes is the responsibility of the donor.

 Interested in making a monetary donation to the library?

-Thank you for considering a gift to the Montana State University BIllings Library.
+Thank you for considering a gift to the Montana State University Billings Library.
 Our collections continue to be enriched through generous gifts of funds that we have received over the years.
-Please contact Krista Montague, President & CEO, MSUB Foundation & Alumni at (406) 657-1622.
+Please contact Krista Montague, President & CEO of MSUB Foundation & Alumni, at (406) 657-1622.

 Collection Evaluation and Maintenance